How businesses can create engaging social media videos on every platformMarketing

 If your hook was captivating enough to pique their interest, the rest of your video should be focused on maintaining their attention so they watch it until the end.

-A short-form B2B social media video is generally 30-90 seconds long.
+A short-form social media video for business should generally be 30-90 seconds long.
 It should feel quick, but also be substantial enough to engage viewers and deliver value.
 When they’re done well, these kinds of videos encourage sharing on social media.
 And sharing boosts video views, reach, likes, and comments.
 The videos that get shared the most provide value and capture the viewer’s attention for the entire duration of the video.

 Short-form videos allow you to create impactful, relatable, and effective content without the effort required to produce something more detailed in long form.

-5. Ditch the jargon in your B2B social media videos
+5. Ditch the jargon in your company’s social media videos

-Oftentimes, B2B messaging on social media can feel dry, corporate jargon-y, and dare I say… like word salad.
+Oftentimes, business messaging on social media can feel dry, corporate jargon-y, and dare I say… like word salad.

 Remember, your audience on social media are humans (unless you violated the Golden Rule of Social Media and bought followers — or you’re just unlucky and bots have infiltrated your IG comments).
 Some of those humans may have more business buying power than others, and some may influence decision-making more than others.
 Regardless, they’re all human.
 It’s your job to talk to them like one.